Antony90/arxiv-discord/README.md

 - **Querying Papers**
     - Ask questions about specific papers, arXiv-Chat will respond with appropriately cited responses.
-- **Critical Discussions**
-    - You can engage in discussions involving multiple papers asking comparative questions.
-Key arguments will be raised to facilitate an insightful conversation
 - **Paper Summaries**
     - Summarize papers concisely, highlighting the main argument and conclusions.
 There are 3 variations: {laymans, keypoints, comprehensive} which are chosen based on preference and the level of detail required.
+- **Generate Questions**
+    - arXiv Chat can generate a set of research questions that provide alternative perspectives and valuable insights.
+Throw these questions back at the AI to further your aid your exploration and understanding of the paper's important take aways.
+- **Engaging Discussion**
+    - You can start discussions involving multiple papers.
+When answering comparative questions, the contents of each paper will be polled.
+- **Citations**
+    - If you want to explore further, you can ask for a paper's citations.
 - **Paper Recommendation/Search**
-    - arXiv-Chat may point you to specific papers based on your discussion.
-It can also simply search arXiv.
+    - arXiv-Chat may recommend specific papers based on your discussion.
+It can also simply search with a query.
 ---

 - As an autonomous agent, it can decompose user prompts into several tasks, removing the need to specifically name tasks to be carried out.
 See OpenAI's [Function Calling API](https://platform.openai.com/docs/guides/gpt/function-calling).